-The benefits of x-ray (for accurate diagnosis) outweighs the risks, and the exposure is minimal.
+The benefits of an x-ray (for accurate diagnosis) outweigh the risks, and the exposure is minimal.
 Veterinarians won’t recommend an x-ray unless they have a valid reason to do so.

 How much do x-rays cost?

-The cost of x-rays will depend on the location, the number of x-rays, and if sedation, anesthesia is necessary.
+The cost of x-rays will depend on the location, the number of x-rays, and if sedation or anesthesia is necessary.
 Dental or limb x-rays can start from $100 to $150; more complex x-rays can run into several hundred dollars.